Starting a Volunteer Group

-If you have this basic knowledge down, you will want to locate the Land Manager of the park and formerly approach them about the concept of a regular, volunteer-based trail maintenance program at their park.
+First and foremost, we work at the sole discretion of the land manager.
+You will want to formerly introduce yourself to the Land Manager of the park and approach them about the concept of a regular, volunteer-based trail maintenance program at their park.
 Sometimes, you may need to start with an Adopt-A-Trail program and build up trust, or through the Volunteers in Parks (VIP) program if its a NJ DEP state park or forest.
 Either way, you need to be diplomatic, polite and patient.
-Do not expect the land manager to jump back-flips just because you've offered to do free trail work!
-They have concerns with volunteers doing inappropriate things in state parks, or volunteers leaving projects half done, or done incorrectly. they have concerns about people getting hurt.
-But that said, you are offering a land manager is wonderful service; you just need to be patient and not let a few unanswered calls deter you.
+Do not expect the land manager to jump back-flips just because you’ve offered to do free trail work!
+They have concerns with volunteers doing inappropriate things in state parks, or volunteers leaving projects half done, or done incorrectly.
+They have concerns about people getting hurt.
+That said, you are offering a land manager is wonderful service; you just need to be patient and not let a few unanswered calls deter you.
 You need to be persistent but polite and you must never lose your cool.
-We've all gone through this so if you have any questions or you run into a road block, contact your nearest chapter leader or a JORBA officer for advice and help.
+We’ve all gone through this so if you have any questions or you run into a road block, contact your nearest chapter leader or a JORBA officer for advice and help.

 Organized Trail Work